-In the first ten months of 2018, top U.S. organic products exported to the EU were apples, carrots, coffee, and lettuce.
-It was a very good year for organic apple exports which increased tenfold while organic lettuce exports totaled only a fifth of the value in 2017.
-Cherries are another success story for U.S. organic exports to the EU-28 in 2018, with exports growing to \$0.8 million.
-The U.S. top export product changes every year, signifying the fluctuation of the price and supply situation in the United States as well as a fluctuating demand in EU-28.
+In the first ten months of 2019 (latest available statistics), top selected U.S. organic products exported to the EU were organic vinegar, coffee, berries, asparagus, pears, and carrots.
+Organic coffee, berries, asparagus, and pears showed an increase of export value compared to 2018, whereas vinegar, apples, and cherries declined due to good domestic supply in the EU.
+Highest growth rates in 2019 could be found in the categories organic asparagus and berries.
+The U.S. top export products change every year, signifying the fluctuation of the price and supply situation in the United States as well as a fluctuating demand in EU.
 In general, this is also more characteristic for the fresh food market than for processed food.
+Good opportunities exist especially for fresh produce during the European winter, when there is only limited and expensive production in green houses.